-While filming in London in October 2010, Johnny Depp received a letter from a local 9-year old schoolgirl, telling him her classmates needed help to 'mutiny' against her teachers.
+While filming in London in October 2010, Johnny Depp received a letter from a local nine-year old schoolgirl, telling him her classmates needed help to "mutiny" against her teachers.
 He turned up with almost no warning at the school in full Sparrow outfit, but advised against mutiny.

 Penélope Cruz was pregnant throughout production, but it wasn't noticeable until September 2010.
 As Penélope's baby bump grew, it caused difficulties in wardrobe, so the producers enlisted the help of Cruz's younger sister, Mónica Cruz.
 According to reports, Penélope filmed the close-up shots, while Mónica doubled for her in the long-distance scenes.

 When making Pirates of the Caribbean: The Curse of the Black Pearl (2003), the scriptwriters revealed that they placed the story in a thirty-year environment set loosely between 1720 and 1750.
 They also said that they did not intend the films to be entirely historically accurate.
 However, it was revealed that this movie takes place in 1750.

 As Jack enters the Santiago, the camera flashes to a skeletal Ponce de León laying on a bed, surrounded by treasure.
 This is a reference to the Pirates of the Caribbean ride in Disneyland where guests see a skeletal pirate Captain laying in bed, surrounded by treasure.